Mental Health and Wellness

 If you have any questions about mental health supports or booking appointments, please contact Jennifer Abrahamson, Registered Counselling Therapist at email@example.com or 902-717-6708.

 If a student would benefit from more long-term or in-depth support, the counsellors can help connect them with someone in the community that can provide this service.
 Students can also choose to self-refer to a mental health practitioner in the community.
-A reminder that domestic students on the NSCAD student health plan have coverage for psychologists and NSCAD international students have coverage for psychologists and social workers.
+Please note domestic students on the NSCAD student health plan have coverage for registered counselling therapists, social workers, and psychologists and NSCAD international students have coverage for psychologists and social workers.